 I am told by the magic template of syllabi that I am supposed to comment in this space on participation, attendance, tardiness, behavior, safety, and cell phone use.
-An odd request, and one for which I can only imagine the response that Edward Abbey, the author in whom I have been immersed for this last week, would give it.
-And so, here goes:
+An odd request, and one I imagine answered appropriately only by an Edward Abbey-esque cantankerousness.
+And so in the voice of our first author: